-It was one of these same immigrants, who decided to return to his homeland, by the name of Charles Mifsud who rekindled the love of this sport on our islands.
-In the early seventies Mr.Mifsud achieved the title of Australian national Champion in his category several times.
-It was disappointing for him, on his return here, to find that no official recognition to his sport existedand no association was registered within the Malta Olympic Committee.
+It was one of these same immigrants, Charles Mifsud, who decided to return to his homeland and build a solid foundation for the sport of weightlifting in Malta.
+In the early seventies, Mr.Mifsud achieved the title of Australian National Champion in his category several times.
+It was disappointing for him, on his return here, to find that no official recognition to his sport existed and no association was registered within the Malta Olympic Committee.
 Thus the man who will always be known as the ‘father of weightlifting’ in Malta embarked on a mission to create the Malta Amateur Weightlifting Association.
 The Association was set up in 1975 and was formally recognized by the International Weightlifting Federation at the Montreal Olympic Games in 1976.

 1981 3rd European Small Nations Tournament

 1993 Friendship Games (Malta – Tunisia – Sicily)

 1999 European Promotion Cup

 1999 21st European Small Nations Tournament

 2003 25th European Small Nations Tournament

 2005 27th European Small Nations & 1st Charles Mifsud open Tournament

 2009 31stEuropean Small Nations & 2ndCharles Mifsud open Tournament

 2010 5th Mediterranean Cup